-Safe Patient Handling is a unique, two-part program which requires the inclusion and participation of many supporting hospital departments to be effective.
+Safe Patient Handling programs are a unique, two-dimensional process which requires the inclusion and participation of various hospital departments to be effective.

-This level of involvement is what makes such injury prevention programs comprehensive.
-It is common to logically assume that when patient-lift equipment is purchased and placed in clinical areas where manual patient-lifting takes place; associated injuries should at minimum begin to decline, or at best, completely disappear altogether.
-All too often, this is rarely the case leaving organizations wondering why patient-handling injuries remain consistent post patient-lift equipment investments.
+This level of involvement is why such injury prevention programs are categorized as comprehensive.
+It is not uncommon to assume that when patient-lift equipment is purchased and placed in clinical areas where manual patient-lifting activities occur, that associated injuries will automatically decline, or completely disappear altogether.
+Unfortunately, the reality is that this is rarely the case leaving organizations to wonder why patient-handling injuries continue following massive patient-lift equipment purchases.

-The “Two-Dimensional Process” for which you will commonly hear me refer has everything to do with two separate but equal parts working together to address one common goal, back injury prevention.
-It is one thing to make patient-lift equipment available to staff, but it becomes a total “game changer” when a structured process with the specific intent to strengthen end-user’s commitment to using mechanical lift devices is introduced into nursing practice.
-The Safe Patient Handling’s program process is the distinct difference between equipment that sits stagnant, and equipment which progresses into becoming the organization’s standard for lifting patients.
-Nevertheless, you must have both parts working together harmoniously if it is to be effective.
+The “Two-Dimensional Process” for which you will commonly hear The RP Hawkins Group reference has everything to do with two separate but equal parts working together to address one common goal; musculoskeletal injury prevention.
+It is one thing to make patient-lift equipment available to staff, but it becomes a total “game changer” when a structured process with a specific intent to strengthen end-user’s commitment to using mechanical-lift devices is introduced into nursing practice.
+A well-structured Safe Patient Handling program is the distinct difference between equipment that sits stagnant, and when equipment that is consistently used becomes the organization’s standard for lifting and moving patients.
+Nevertheless, both parts must work together harmoniously in order for this injury prevention system to be effective.

-Found within my Two-Dimensions: Patient-Lift Equipment and Safe Patient Handling Program, are several considerations essential towards maximizing equipment investments.
-Those concepts include:
+Found within our Two-Dimensions: Patient-Lift Equipment and Safe Patient Handling Program, are several considerations needed to maximize patient-lift equipment investments.
+Those considerations include:

 1 Appropriation: Applying the right equipment to the appropriate clinical setting

-2 Standardization: Sustained equipment utilization through consistent procedural processes
+2 Standardization: Sustained equipment utilization through consistent and repetitious processes

 3 Dissemination: passing along pertinent knowledge from close calls and lessons learned